how many district in maharashtra

 How Many District in Maharashtra’s Marathwada region?

 Marathwada is a proposed state and geographical area of Maharashtra, India.
 During the Nizam regime, it became a part of the then Hyderabad state.
 The region is the same as the Aurangabad district of Maharashtra.
-Its historical and cultural importance defines its location in the southeastern part of the state.
+Its historical and cultural importance defines its location in the state’s southeastern part.

 Marathwada District List